matchID-project/matchID-project.github.io/tutorial.md

 This leads to a new API endpoint: `http://localhost/matchID/api/v0/recipes/clients_deaths_matching/apply`.
 This is where you'll be able to post your new monthly csv raw data.
 Then you'll get the json of ml-rescored candidates for removal.

 Truth is this simple overview relies on more than 50 treatments or steps.
-To be able to use it, you'll have to adapt it to your own usecase.
+To be able to use it, you'll have to adapt it to your own use case.

 ### performances